3raxton/spicetify-custom-apps-and-extensions/README.md

 ## Support

-* If you run into any issues or need help troubleshooting any custom apps reach out to the Spicetify community on spectrum.chat
+* If you run into any issues or need help troubleshooting any custom apps reach out to the Spicetify community on [spectrum.chat](spectrum.chat)

-* If there are bugs or you'd like to request a feature, open an issue.
+* If there are bugs or you'd like to request a feature, open an issue using the respective template.

 ## License
 Licensed under the [MIT License](https://3raxton.github.io/license) by [Braxton Huff](https://github.com/3raxton)